Hurricane Laura packs the strongest winds the region has ever seen — but that's not the biggest threat

 Although they only make up 25% of landfalling U.S. hurricanes, major hurricanes — Category 3, 4 and 5 storms — cause 85% of the damage.
 That's because as hurricane winds increase, damage goes up exponentially.

-Compare a Category 1 hurricane with winds of 75 mph and a storm like Laura, which is forecast to have winds near 150 mph at landfall.
+Compare a Category 1 hurricane with winds of 75 mph and a storm like Laura, which had winds near 150 mph at landfall.
 Although the 150 mph wind speed is double, the damage potential is not just double — it is an astounding 256 times greater.
 And that just takes into account the wind; it does not consider the impacts of water damage, which is usually even more of a worry.

 While the increase in winds is partly responsible for greater damage, the rising waters of the storm surge tend to be much more damaging and deadly in most hurricanes.